“Our goal is to save over 300 billion gallons of water annually by 2022.”

 economic, environmental & social

-Easy to talk about making an impact, harder to physically make impacts, still harder to quantify and document.
+It’s easy to talk about making a substantial impact, hard to actually do it, and harder still to quantify and document it.

-Impacts are a complex web of interactions, each one affecting the other.
-Our goal of saving 400 billion gallons of water annually in the San Joaquin Valley of California by 2020 cannot be achieved without having substaintial economic, environmental and social impacts.
+Impacts involve a complex web of interactions, each affecting the next.
+TAP’s goal of saving 300 billion gallons of water each yearin the San Joaquin Valley will, by definition, have substantial and far-reaching economic, environmental and social impacts.